UPDATED: 6 OCTOBER 2017

 Stealth, the 50s America-themed car rollercoaster, fires you to 200 feet in a few seconds.
 It’s truly exhilarating.

-Thorpe Park is revealing a new Derren Brown-inspired mystery attraction this year, so look out for that.
+NEW for 2017, experience an all new terrifying destination on board Derren Brown’s Ghost Train.
 Also the family-friendly I’m A Celebrity maze is new and offers a vibrating bridge, water jets and crawling insects simulation.

 Need to know!